RagnarB83/ash-documentation/docs/basics.rst

 ASH settings
 #####################

 Global settings are stored in  */path/to/ash/ash/settings_ash.py* and can in principle be modified.
 However, it is better to instead create a settings file called **ash_user_settings.ini** for your user in your home-directory that should look like below.
-Here you can set whether to use ANSI colors in output, whether to print inputfile and logo, timings etc.
+Here you can set whether to use ANSI colors in output, whether to print inputfile and logo at the top, timings at the bottom etc.
 ASH will attempt to read this file on startup.

 .. code-block:: text